riturajshakti/super-easy-validator/README.md

 # Introduction

-**`super-easy-validator`** a super simple npm plugin which helps to do validation in a much simpler way.
-Its inspired by laravel validator but its even better than laravel validator, as you are going see it very soon.
+**`super-easy-validator`** a super simple npm package which helps in validation in much simpler way.
+Its inspired by laravel validator but its even better, as you are going see it very soon.

 Please write any issues on github if you found any.
+Don't hesitate to suggest any new features if you have any idea.

 # How to install